Narcissists tend to manipulate their romantic partners emotionally.

 Typically, narcissists ignore their exes.
 They can’t remain friends with them because they may have caused irreparable damage to the relationship by discarding that person.

-If a narcissist doesn’t completely ignore an ex, they’re likely to speak about them in a negative light.
+If a narcissist doesn’t completely ignore an ex, they’re likely to seek revenge by speaking about them in a negative light.

 The ex may be a wonderful person, but the narcissist knows that if that ex shares details about the relationship with others, the narcissist will be seen negatively.
 Being regarded as such is unpleasant for the narcissist, who thrives on respect and admiration.